Why is my heat transfer vinyl peeling after washing

 Have you ever experienced heat transfer vinyl (HTV) peeling off a T-shirt or having bubbles just after applying the T-shirt?
 Maybe you think it will adhere properly, but after washing it a few times, you find that the heat transfer vinyl peels off.
-Do you know why your heat transfer vinyl peeling after washing.
+Do you know why your heat transfer vinyl peeling after washing. how to get vinyl off a shirt?
 I will discuss the causes of HTV peeling off and the measures needed to solve the problem.
+Check out the high-quality HTV.

 Why is my heat transfer vinyl peeling after washing?